ivan-usov-org/bec/docs/source/user/devices.md

 which will save a file `config_saved.yaml` in the directory in which the client is running.
 To modify and add a new device to the config, open `config_saved.yaml` with a suitable editor, for instance *VSCode*, and add a new device to the device config.
 For this, you may use the device gauss_bpm which is shown below.
-For more information about fields within the device config, you can check out the section [Ophyd](#developer.ophyd) in our developer guide.

 ``` {code-block} yaml
 ---
 name: user.devices.add_gauss_bpm